USEPA/epanet-manual/docs/11_importing_exporting.rst

     1. Select **File >> Export >> Scenario** from the main menu.

-    2. In the Export Data dialog form that appears (see Figure 11.1) select the types of data that you wish to save.
+    2. In the Export Data dialog form that appears (see :numref:`fig-export_data`) select the types of data that you wish to save.

     3. Enter an optional description of the scenario you are saving in the